Wellington Model Aeroplane Club

 The layout of the airfield and establishing safety lines makes best use of this approach.

-Some members carry their own first aid supplies.
+A comprehensive first aid kit is located on site and some members also carry their own first aid supplies.

 - Key Contacts List